Customer Service Chatbot: Build vs Buy vs Hire

 3. Set Expectations Clearly

-When the chatbot first responds, be honest:
+When the chatbot first responds, be upfront about what it is:

 “Hi!
 I am an automated assistant.
 I can help with common questions about hours, pricing, and booking.
 For anything else, I will connect you with a team member.”